-This article was last updated Sep 07, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Sep 07, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 If you’re looking to complete home improvements or frequently shop at Lowe’s and want to earn a discount, the Lowe's Advantage Card is a great $0 annual fee card.
 Cardholders can benefit from numerous special and project financing offers, as well as a 5% off your eligible purchase (terms apply).

 These features are helpful if you want to take time to pay off home renovations like kitchen or bathroom remodels, but is also helpful if you want a discount on everyday purchases like nails, hooks and tools.
 Just beware of deferred interest charges on the financing offers, which we discuss in detail below.

 Special financing offers*

 The Lowe's Advantage Card offers a special financing offer, depending on how much you plan to spend:

 - No interest if paid in full within 6 months.
 Applies to purchase or order of $299 or more.